Harry Wild

 Harry Wild is an Irish detective comedy-drama television series created by David Logan and starring Jane Seymour as Harriet "Harry" Wild, a retired literature professor with a knack for solving mysteries.
 The series premiered on Acorn TV on 4 April 2022.
 The second series premiered on 9 October 2023, and the third on 13 May 2024.
 On 30 July 2024, a fourth series was confirmed, which premiered on 5 May 2025.
+The fifth season premiered on 22 June 2026.